 Perception Of Short-Muzzled Dog Breeds As Cute

-To carry out the study, a multinational team of researchers used a large dataset of online dog and puppy advertisements taken from a companion animal sales website in the U.K. Using the above-mentioned dataset, the team analyzed over forty thousand distinct advertisements.
-They analyzed how likely an advertisement was to use the words “cute,” “adorable,” and “sweet” to describe dogs with and without brachycephaly and of different ages and sizes.
+To carry out the study, a multinational team of researchers used a large dataset of online dog and puppy advertisements taken from a companion animal sales website in the United Kingdom.
+Using the above-mentioned dataset, the team analyzed over 40,000 distinct advertisements to see how likely an advertisement was to use the words “cute,” “adorable,” and “sweet” to describe dogs with and without brachycephaly.
 The results provided partial support for the claim that the popularity of brachycephalic breeds stems from their cuteness.

 According to their analysis, brachycephalic dogs are more likely to be described as “cute,” but not as “sweet” or “adorable.”
 Brachycephalic puppies are more likely to be described as “cute” and “adorable” than non-brachycephalic dogs or brachycephalic adults.
 When the sample is confined to adult dogs, non-brachycephalic dogs are more likely to be described as “sweet.”
 However, other factors were more important in determining whether a dog was described as “cute,” “adorable,” or “sweet,” including size (with smaller dogs more commonly described in these terms) and age (puppies were more likely to be called “cute” or “adorable,” and adults “sweet”).

 This study shows that humans are more likely to see short-muzzled dogs with flattened faces as cute, especially if the dogs are puppies.
 However, brachycephaly is not the most important factor affecting whether humans see a dog as cute — the size of a dog had the strongest effect in this study.
 In general, it’s important for animal advocates to pay attention to these trends so they can tailor their campaigns accordingly.